-Unlike the traditional MOOCs that stress content and course delivery, Moodle MOOC will focus on active learning, reflection, sharing, and collaboration.
+Unlike the traditional MOOCs that stress content and course delivery, Healthy and Sustainable MOOC will focus on experiential and active learning, reflection, sharing, and collaboration.
 The aim of the course is for the participants to learn through meaningful connections and social interactions.
-Participants who wish to receive a certificate of participation will be required to document their learning experiences by keeping a blog, wiki, website, or any other artifact that will include a description and reflection of the live sessions or recordings.
+Participants who wish to receive a certificate of participation will be required to document their learning experiences by keeping a blog, wiki, website, or any other artifact that will include a description and reflection of the live sessions and/or recordings.

 The workload for the MOOC includes participating or viewing the recordings of the live session and developing a reflective artifact in the form of a blog, wiki, google drive doc, website, web page on a website and so on to sustain the information relevant to your needs and your learning experiences.
 In addition, participants will be able to learn to manage a Moodle website as a teacher or manager.